We take the care of your personal data seriously. This privacy notice is here to explain how the personal data you supply to us is collected and used.

 Email system – Adestra

-We may share your information with other relevant organisations if you are asked and you agree that your information can be shared in that way.
+We may share your information with other relevant organisations if you are asked and you agree that your information can be shared in that way, or we have a legal obligation to do so.

 We keep your information for no longer than is necessary for our purposes, or for any period required by law, for example for compliance with HMRC requirements, if this is longer.
 What is necessary will depend on the reason for which the information was collected.